tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

     - Click and drag the separator to resize sections.

-    - Click and drag the separator towards the pane border to hide a section.
+    - Click and drag the separator towards the panel border to hide a section.

-    - Click and drag the separator collapsed to the pane border towards the pane center to display again the hidden section.
+    - Click and drag the separator collapsed to the panel border towards the panel center to display again the hidden section.

 .. _animating_palettes: